itdxer/neupy/site/docs/algorithms/basics.rst

 Prediction
 ----------

-To make a prediction we need to pass dataset to the ``predict`` method.
+To make a prediction we need to pass a dataset to the ``predict`` method.

 .. code-block:: python